Last updated: May 5, 2026

 What should a family do if PACE denies more home care or therapy?

-Ask for the written service determination or denial notice right away, then file an appeal.
+Ask for the written service determination or denial notice right away.
+Then file an appeal.
 If waiting would seriously harm health or function, ask for an expedited appeal.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.